 I chose to play Triple Play Poker, Double Double Bonus.
 Triple play is three hands played at the same time.
 Max bet is $3.75, or a total of $3375 coin in.
 If all went well, it should have taken me a half hour to reach 70 tier points.

 Other variables to consider would be

 - play other Multi-line games such as Ultimate X, 3,5 or 10-play

 - changing denomination.
 More hands at a nickel, or single line $1 or $5 games.

 Did all my math work?
-Well, kinda.
+Well, kind of.
 On the 9th hand of the day, I received the surprise below.